Magnetic Field Amplification via Protostellar Disc Dynamos: Results

-An interesting question is how the field generated by the dynamo affects matter outflows.
-We measure the total mass flux $\dt{M}$ at the outer boundaries $Z = \pm 5$ for various dynamo numbers (Fig. \ref{fig:outflow}).
+An important question is how the field generated by the dynamo affects matter outflows.
+In Fig \ref{fig:outflow} we plot the total mass flux $\dt{M}$ at the outer boundaries $Z = \pm 5$ for various dynamo numbers.
 Choosing to measure mass flux along boundaries in the range $3 < Z < 8$ had little effect on the results.
-We also require that any matter flux have a velocity $|v_p| > 0.1$, which corresponds to an observationally interesting $v \sim 200 \rm{km/s}$.
+We also require that any matter flux have a velocity $|v_p| > 0.1$, which corresponds to an observationally relevant $v \sim 200 \rm{km/s}$.
 We note that non trivial outflows are generated for dynamo number $N_d = 10$.
-The outflows begin at approximately $t = 150$ inner disc orbits, corresponding to a time $t \sim 5 \rm{yrs}$ for T Tauri stars.
+The outflows begin at approximately $t = 150$ inner disc orbits, corresponding to a time $t \sim 5 ~ \rm{yrs}$ for T Tauri stars.
 This is when the dipole moment reaches its saturation value and the plasma $\beta < 1$ in the inner parts of the disc near $R = R_{\rm{dyn}}$.
+This timescale is independent of the magnitude of the seed field, since the growth time is set by the dynamo number.
 Disc dynamos are therefore suitable candidates to explain time varying outflows observed in T Tauri systems with observed time scales between outflows of $10 - 100 \rm{yrs}$.
-Such a model has previously been explored by Stepanovs, Fendt and Sheikhnezami (2014) where the dynamo was explicitly turned on and off to produce time varying outflows.
-Though oscillatory, the mass flux $\dt{M} \approx 0.025$ or approximately $6.8 \times 10^{-9} M_{\odot}/\rm{yr}$ for a T Tauri star, which is consistent with observational values.
+Such a model has previously been explored by SFS14 where the dynamo was explicitly turned on and off to produce time varying outflows.
+Though oscillatory, the mass flux $\dt{M} \approx 0.025$ or approximately $6.8 \times 10^{-9} M_{\odot}/\rm{yr}$ for a T Tauri star, is consistent with observed values.
 The start of outflow generation corresponds to a decrease in the ratio of matter to magnetic pressure $\beta$.
-We plot this parameter, averaged over the thickness of the disc, as a function of radius for $t = 0, \ 100, \ 200 \ \rm{and} \ 300$ in Fig. \ref{fig:beta_t}.
+In Fig \ref{fig:beta_t} we plot this parameter, averaged over the thickness of the disc, as a function of radius for $t = 0, \ 100, \ 200 \ \rm{and} \ 300$ .
 Winds are primarily launched from the inner part of the disc.
-We see that the region $R_{*} < R < 5$ becomes magnetically dominated ($\beta < 1$) for $t > 200$, consistent with the formation of a gap for $R < R_{\rm{dyn}}$.
+We see that the dynamo free region $R_{*} < R < 5$ becomes magnetically dominated ($\beta < 1$) for $t > 200$, consistent with the formation of a gap for $R < R_{\rm{dyn}}$ and our assumption that the dynamo operates in a matter dominated disc still holds.
 The time of outflow generation also corresponds to the time at which the stellar multipoles asymptote to their late time values.
 At this time our linear analysis (\ref{eq:thin_disc}) breaks down because we can no longer ignore the $v_Z$ velocity component.
 Flux can now flow in the Z direction, thereby halting the growth of flux on the surface of the star.
-We note that though the stellar dipole and octupole moments saturate, other features of the disc remain non-stationary - the stellar mass flux and mass flux in the wind continue to vary with time.
-This is consistent with the picture that winds are primarily affected by the disc, in particular near the inner disc where the mass flux is greatest.
-Outflows can be enhanced via dynamo growth on time scales of the simulation.
-Cowling's theorem can be circumvented because the timescales for magnetic field growth are shorter than the diffusion timescale.
+We note that though the stellar dipole and octupole moments saturate, other features of the disc remain non-stationary - the accretion mass flux varies in time and is the source of time dependence of the wind.
+This is consistent with the picture that winds are primarily affected by the disc, in particular near the inner disc where the wind mass flux is greatest.
+Outflows can be enhanced via dynamo growth on time scales of the simulation because the timescales for magnetic field growth are shorter than the diffusion timescale.
+Compare this with the case $\alpha_d = 0.01$ where now diffusion effects are $\sim 10$ times more important.
+The field saturates to a value roughly $\sqrt{10}$ times smaller and the outflows $\sim 10$ times weaker.